-If you have a network in which some nodes use the Rev. 22.0 Spooler subsystem, and some nodes use earlier revisions, then you should be aware of the following:
+If you have a network in which some nodes use the Rev. 22 or Rev. 23 Spooler subsystem, and some nodes use earlier revisions, then you should be aware of the following:

-- The Rev. 21.0 and 22.0 Spooler subsystem can add print requests to spool queues on pre-Rev. 21.0 systems, and access the queues for despooling.
-However, pre-Rev. 21.0 systems cannot access Rev. 21.0 and 22.0 spool queues. - Users of a Rev. 21.0 or 22.0 system can direct files to be printed at a printer on any other node in a network.
-However, where there are Rev. 21.0, Rev. 22.0, and earlier Spooler subsystems in the same network, it may be necessary to use the -DISK option to put a request in the correct spool queue.
+- The Spooler subsystem in Rev. 21.0 and higher can add print requests to spool queues on pre-Rev. 21.0 systems, and access the queues for despooling.
+However, pre-Rev. 21.0 systems cannot access Rev. 21.0 and higher spool queues. - Users of Rev. 21.0, or a higher system, can direct files to be printed at a printer on any other node in a network.
+However, where there are pre-Rev. 21.0 Spooler subsystems in the same network, it may be necessary to use the -DISK option to put a request in the correct spool queue.